mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/introduction.md

 ### Provider Instance Interaction

 Regardless of their exact capabilities, *all* providers have a common way of interacting with fediverse instances.
-This documents aim to specify these common interactions up to the point where specific capabilities can be used.
+This document aims to specify these common interactions up to the point where specific capabilities can be used.
 These specific capabilities (search, SPAM detection etc.) are the subject of their own respective specifications